 - [3] The prescribed investigation and hearing procedure is inquisitorial, not adversarial.
-There is no requirement for a Complainant to prove the allegations.
-The Board sets the charges and decides what evidence is required.1 - [4] In this matter, the disciplinary charge the Board resolved to further investigate was whether the Respondent may have breached the Code of Ethics prescribed under section 314A of the Act contrary to section 317(1)(g) of the Act.
-The specific provisions of the Code that the Board decided to investigate are:
+There is no requirement for a complainant to prove the allegations.
+The Board sets the charges and decides what evidence is required.1 - [4] In this matter, the disciplinary charge the Board resolved to further investigate2 was whether the Respondent may have breached the Code of Ethics prescribed under section 314A of the Act contrary to section 317(1)(g) of the Act.
+The specific provision of the Code that the Board decided to investigate in relation to the above is clause 20: You must act in good faith during dispute resolution. - [5] As part of the investigation process, the Complainant indicated that they would withdraw the complaint if promised work was completed by the Respondent.
+The Board issued a minute dated 11 March 2025 to ascertain whether the work had been completed.
+The Complainant advised that the Respondent had not returned and completed the work.
+On that basis, the Board proceeded with the complaint. - [6] The Board also notes that the Respondent has not engaged in the investigation process.
+He did acknowledge the complaint and sought an extension to respond to it, which was granted.
+Notwithstanding, he did not provide a response to the complaint.
+This draft decision has proceeded on the basis that there is uncontested evidence before the Board.